 Each programme enables all trainees to become autonomous learners.
-The programmes are designed to support trainees of varying experiences, needs and backgrounds; develop their key/transferable skills; disseminate good practice in learning and teaching and monitor the quality of the trainee experience.
+The programmes are designed to support trainees of varying experiences, needs and background; develop their key/transferable skills; disseminate good practice in learning and teaching and monitor the quality of the trainee experience.

 Training enables trainees to acquire the knowledge and skills they need to teach within the phase for which they are training.
-All trainee teachers teach pupils aged 11-16 with post 16 enhancements apart from Economics and Business and Psychology trainees who teach pupils within the 14-19 age ranges.
+All trainee teachers teach pupils aged 11-16 with post 16 enhancements apart from Business, Business with Economics and Psychology trainees who teach pupils within the 14-19 age range.
 All trainees engage with the expectations, curricula, strategies and teaching arrangements in the age ranges immediately before and after the ones they are trained to teach.